spessasus/SpessaSynth/README.md

 - [3.0.0](https://github.com/spessasus/SpessaSynth/commit/b7f9e382a2f62eef462755ac9ebfe603663e4106) - Moved to audioWorkletGlobalScope for offline audio rendering
 - [4.0.0](https://github.com/spessasus/SpessaSynth/commit/95ce4c5ad4a429d6de75426a42bbdf9dc353e9de) - Rewrote the project in TypeScript

-### License
+## License

-Copyright © 2026 Spessasus.
+Copyright © 2026 Spessasus
 Licensed under the Apache-2.0 License.

 #### Legal

-This project is in no way endorsed or otherwise affiliated with the MIDI Manufacturers Association, Creative Technology Ltd. or E-mu Systems, Inc., or any other organization mentioned.
+This project is in no way endorsed or otherwise affiliated with the MIDI Manufacturers Association, Roland Corporation, Yamaha Corporation, Creative Technology Ltd. or E-mu Systems, Inc., or any other organization mentioned.
 SoundFont® is a registered trademark of Creative Technology Ltd.
 All other trademarks are the property of their respective owners.